CS50Dartmouth21FS1/home/labs/lab1/README.md

 ## Assignment

-A. Edit the file `README.md` to remove these instructions, add your name, add your username.
+A. Edit the Markdown file `README.md` to add your name and your username.
   Add a `##` subsection header for each of the following tasks.
   For problems B-H, paste your proposed bash command/pipeline (but not its output) after the appropriate header, surrounded by Markdown's "triple-ticks" notation, which looks like this: